 - Focuses on the practical application of innovative solutions to improve the workplace

-Coursework for PhD in Education typically:
+Typical Coursework for a PhD in Education

-- Works heavily with data, encompassing the scientific method, statistics, and research
+- Works heavily with data, encompassing the scientific method, statistics and research

 - Encompasses writing and defending a dissertation